tapis-project/tms_server/deployment/native/README-LOCAL.md

 ### Required
 The following environment variables are required when installing TMSS:
 - POSTGRES_PASSWORD
-  - Password for the postgresql admin user `postgres`
+  - Password for the postgres admin user `postgres`
 - TMS_DB_USER_PASSWORD
   - Password for the TMS DB user
 - TMS_SSL_CERT_PATH